vttale/serve-stale/README.md

-   When returning a response containing stale records, a recursive resolver MUST set the TTL of each expired record in the message to a value greater than 0, with 30 seconds RECOMMENDED.
+   When returning a response containing stale records, a recursive resolver MUST set the TTL of each expired record in the message to a value greater than 0, with a RECOMMENDED value of 30 seconds.
+See Section 6 for explanation.

    Answers from authoritative servers that have a DNS Response Code of either 0 (NoError) or 3 (NXDomain) and the Authoritative Answers (AA) bit set MUST be considered to have refreshed the data at the resolver.
 Answers from authoritative servers that have any other response code SHOULD be considered a failure to refresh the data and therefor leave any previous state intact.
+See Section 6 for a discussion.

 5. Example Method